Scott Shannon: Return to New York

 In 1991, Shannon returned to New York and resurfaced on Z100's biggest rival, WPLJ.
 This station had also been struggling since its glory days of the mid 1980s, and he became program director and morning drive co-host.
 At the outset, the station — whose direct rival was Z100 — used the slogan "Mojo Radio", downplaying the WPLJ call letters.
 This approach, however, was eventually changed.
 As part of WPLJ's makeover, Shannon copied a top 40 format sweeping the country that was geared more toward the adult contemporary audience, brought in co-host Todd Pettengill to form The Big Show, and began re-emphasizing the WPLJ call letters.
 While the station did well in the suburbs, it never caught on in New York City proper and was constantly tweaked during Shannon's tenure.
 On February 7, 2014, he departed from WPLJ.

 Also in the 1990s, Shannon also served as a radio consultant for WPLY in Philadelphia and WKCI-FM in New Haven, Connecticut.

 On February 25, 2014, WCBS-FM (CBS-FM) in New York announced that Scott Shannon would be hosting a brand new morning show entitled Scott Shannon in the Morning starting March 3.
 Upon the release of the first run of ratings after Shannon took over at WCBS-FM, his show was rated number one, although most of the audience was already established since CBS-FM was doing very well ratings-wise before Shannon's arrival.
 Shannon carried over the "Big Show" name from WPLJ.

 In October 2014, United Stations Radio Networks announced that Shannon would host their new syndicated radio program Scott Shannon Presents America's Greatest Hits, a four-hour classic hits program featuring music of the 1970s, 1980s, and 1990s.
 Features include special countdowns on various topics or from the particular week from a past year, artist interviews, and other features such as one-hit wonders and hit cover versions of previous hit recordings.
 The new program premiered the weekend of November 1, 2014.

 Shannon is also the host of the True Oldies Channel radio network and is the announcer for talk radio's The Sean Hannity Show.

 On October 28, 2022, Shannon announced he was stepping down as the morning host of WCBS-FM and hosted his last show two months later on December 16, 2022.

+On December 15, 2023, United Stations Radio Networks announced that Shannon's America's Greatest Hits program will end on December 31, 2023.